khakhalin/notes/Weng 2019 Self-supervised review.md

 * Tracking objects: [Wang & Gupta, 2015](https://arxiv.org/abs/1505.00687)  - I didn't understand this one.
 One interesting thing that I got (but that's for supervised learning) is the **triplet loss** (see below)
 * Guess frame order:  [Misra, et al 2016](https://arxiv.org/abs/1603.08561) , one sequence of out many that has frames shuffled:   [Fernando et al. 2017](https://arxiv.org/abs/1611.06646) , or correct time direction:  [Wei et al., 2018](https://www.robots.ox.ac.uk/~vgg/publications/2018/Wei18/wei18.pdf)
 * Colorize a video from a control frame:  [Vondrick et al. (2018)](https://arxiv.org/abs/1806.09594)  - sounds like something in-between image colorization and motion tracking, huh?
-* Let the robot move an object, and learn that all camera views during the grasp still encode the same object, even if in different positions?
+* Let the robot move an object, and while doing so, learn that all camera views during the grasp encode the same object.
+Even though positions and views are all different.
+Did I get it right?
 [Jang et al., 2018](https://arxiv.org/abs/1811.06964)
 * Teach that views from multiple cameras are still views of the same thing:   [Sermanet, et al. 2018](https://arxiv.org/abs/1704.06888)
 * Imagined goals: [Nair et al., 2018](https://arxiv.org/abs/1807.04742)  - didn't understand this one; something very robotics